amalgamaria/secretariat/docs/access/transfer.rst

 	a.
 Click "New Site" and name it **Secretariat**
 	b.
 Set "Protocol" as "SFTP - SSH File Transfer Protocol" in the dropdown list
 	c.
-Type ``secretariat-master.clemson.edu`` in the "Host" box
+Type ``130.127.173.136`` in the "Host" box
 	d.
-Set "Logon Type" as "Ask for password" in the dropdown list
+Set "Logon Type" as "Interactive" in the dropdown list

+       *The "Logon Type" must be set to "Interactive" because this will allow you to authenticate using Duo.*

 	e.
 Type your ``username`` in the "User" box
 	f.
 Click "OK" at the bottom of the window

 	*You will only need to create a new site the first time: After this, start from Step 5*

 5. Reopen the "Site manager" and select "**Secretariat**" in the list of sites in the left window

-6. Click "Connect" and enter your password
+6. Click "Connect", enter your password, and authenticate

+   *First prompt will ask for your password; The second prompt will ask for either your mobile device or key to authenticate via Duo.*

 7. Trust the host: An "Unknown host key" window may appear with a message similar to the one below; Click "OK"

 .. code-block:: bash